 “Just don’t let it shit on the floor.
 Janitorial will have a fit.”

 “Excuse me.”
 Lynn Huỳnh’s voice came out of the loudspeakers.
-With Lucius and most of the other gate techs working on the big gate, she was assigned to head up the main personnel gate for Ashe’s retrieval mission.
+With Lucius now with most of the other gate techs working on the big gate, she was assigned to head up the main personnel gate for Ashe’s retrieval mission.
 “The gate’s charged.
 Departure in less than five minutes.
 I’m heading down to you now.
 Link up established with the relay gate.”

 Ross looked up at the observation window and waved.
 Lynn smiled, waved back and then headed for the door and down the stairs.